mbertagna/CPSC350_FA21_ASSIGNMENT6_BERTAGNA/README.md

    Student.h
    Student.cpp
    main.cpp
+   Operation.h
+   Operationd.cpp
    README.md
    Makefile

 3) When the app starts up, it will require that one faculty is added prior to any students.
    In its current state, everything works but the references to faculty advisees get screwed up if a student is deleted.
-Futhermore, RollBack is not working properly.
+Futhermore, RollBack sometimes works but sometimes does not.
+I couldn't seem to figure out the issue.

 4) zyBook – Data Structures (C++)
 - http://courses.cms.caltech.edu/cs11/material/cpp/donnie/cpp-ops.html